RevylAI/take-home-assessment/README.md

 ## Technical Guidelines
 - You may use any programming languages, frameworks, or tools you prefer

-## Evaluation Criteria
-Your submission will be evaluated based on:
-- Functionality and completeness of core requirements
-- Code quality and organization
-- Technical choices and their justification
-- Problem-solving approach

 ---
 Note: This is an open-ended assignment designed to evaluate your problem-solving approach.
 Focus on delivering a working solution that demonstrates your ability to ship fast.